gratefullee/CatDogClassifier/README.md

 This is a cat & dog classification model using Tenserflow simply for skill development purposes.

 ## Datasets:
-- 200 pictures of dogs
+- 200 images of dogs
-- 200 pictures of cats
+- 200 images of cats

 ## As of 12/09/20,